BaronJensen/termi-ai/CONTRIBUTING.md

 - Release notes
 - Contributor hall of fame (when implemented)

-Thank you for contributing to Cursovable! 🚀
+Thank you for contributing to Termi AI! 🚀